zhenging/hist207b/notes/07_progressivism/outline.md

 If you’re interested in learning more about voting, Google this: **Planet Earth Gets a Ground Game** (From Washington Monthly Magazine).
 This article highlights the Environmental Voter Project at environmentalvoter.org.
 The Progressive Era saw major advancements in environmental conservation.

->President Theodore Roosevelt: “I hate a man who skins the land.”
+>President Theodore Roosevelt: "I hate a man who skins the land."
 (Tindall, p.
 798)

 ### Introduction
 **What is Progressivism?**